IBM/aspera-cli/README.md

 ## Central

 The central subcommand uses the "reliable query" API (session and file).
-It allows listing transfer sessions and transfered files.
+It allows listing transfer sessions and transferred files.

 Filtering can be applied: